Connect with us

 On Jan.
 26, a substitute teacher in Florida tweeted that school officials had “removed every single book from my children’s classrooms.”
 After he posted a video of the empty bookshelves in his classroom, school officials fired him.

-In a March 8 press conference, DeSantis joined forces with the Florida Moms for Liberty and called of banning books a “hoax”.
+In a March 8 press conference, DeSantis joined forces with the Florida Moms for Liberty and called talk of banning books a “hoax”.
 Instead, he decried “pornographic and inappropriate materials that have been snuck into our classrooms and libraries to sexualize our students.”
 Florida Commissioner of Education Manny Diaz Jr. declared that education should be “about the pursuit of truth, not woke indoctrination.”

 Last August, officials in the Keller Independent School District in Texas pulled dozens of books from the library shelves, including an illustrated adaptation of Anne Frank’s diary, Toni Morrison’s “The Bluest Eye” and the Bible.
 Texas school leaders defended their actions, saying these books were being reviewed, and that such a review needed to take place to protect children from “sexually explicit content.”